Last updated on November 21st, 2023

 Does Mouth Breathing Cause Buck Teeth?

+The study, published in 2016, found that bad habits such as sucking habits and mouth breathing can cause malocclusion and that early intervention is important to prevent or correct this condition.
 Breathing through the mouth keeps the jawbone in an improper position, and it might lead to buck teeth.

 Is Buck Teeth A Birth Defect?